Carmella (wrestler): Other media

 Carmella joined Total Divas as a main cast member for the show's seventh season in June 2017.
 Despite being a guest in the eighth season, Carmella returned to the show as a series regular in the ninth season, which premiered in October 2019.
-The season featured Carmella's real-life relationship with Corey Graves.
+The season featured Carmella's real-life relationship with Matthew Polinsky (better known as WWE commentator Corey Graves).

+In 2019, Van Dale appeared on Ron Killings' 2019 single "Run It".

+On June 11, 2020, Van Dale and Polinsky launched a weekly podcast called Bare With Us, where the two discuss different issues regarding relationships including issues within their own.
+It is Van Dale's first podcast as a host and Polinsky's second (along with WWE After the Bell, which he hosts as Corey Graves).

 Personal life

 Van Dale was in a relationship with fellow wrestler William Morrissey, better known as Big Cass in WWE.

 In 2019, she began a relationship with fellow WWE employee Matthew Polinsky, better known as Corey Graves.
 The two got married on April 7, 2022.
-On October 31, 2022, she revealed in her instagram account, that she had an ectopic pregnancy, which resulted in a miscarriage.
+On October 31, 2022, she revealed on her Instagram account that she had an ectopic pregnancy, which resulted in a miscarriage.
+On May 1, 2023, the couple announced they were expecting their first child.
+Van Dale gave birth to a son on November 8, 2023.
+On April 29, 2025, Van Dale and Polinsky announced that they expecting their second child.
+Their second child was born in October 2025.

 Van Dale is a certified fitness instructor and a personal trainer.
-Van Dale is a lifelong fan of professional wrestling, and idolized Miss Elizabeth as a child.
+She is a lifelong fan of professional wrestling, and idolized Miss Elizabeth as a child.

 On February 3, 2020, Van Dale launched her own wine label called Capo Cagna.
-On June 11, 2020, Van Dale and Matthew Polinsky (better known as WWE commentator Corey Graves) also launched a weekly podcast, Bare With Us, where the two discuss different issues regarding relationships including issues within their own.
-It is Van Dale's first podcast as a host and Polinsky's second (along with WWE After the Bell, which he hosts as Corey Graves).